-Scientists from the Yale University collaborate with scientists from Nanjing University, Renmin University, Xiamen University, and Rensselaer Polytechnic Institute, Mark Reed, have demonstrated a single-molecule electret.
+Scientists from Yale University, in collaboration with scientists from Nanjing University, Renmin University, Xiamen University, and Rensselaer Polytechnic Institute, Mark Reed, the Harold Hodgkinson Professor of Electrical Engineering & Applied Physics, have demonstrated a single-molecule electret.
 This device could be one of the keys to molecular computers.

 Usually, electrets are made of piezoelectric materials, for example, electrets that produce sound in speakers.
 Dipoles in electrets spontaneously line up in the same direction.
 Applying an electric field can reverse their trends.